mgechev/blog.mgechev.com/content/post/2013-05-04-css3-flipping-effect.md

 </div>
 {{< / highlight >}}

-And of course, there&#8217;s no JavaScript.
-You just don&#8217;t need it.
+And of course, there’s no JavaScript.
+You just don’t need it.

 I hope that it was useful.